oswee/oswee/README.md

 Run Bazel in watch mode: `yarn ibazel run //platform/web:devserver`

+### Potential issues

+- If the `yarn bazel run......` stuck, check the Image Registry is is fully functional

 ## DONT's

 - You [should not](https://github.com/bazelbuild/rules_go#can-i-still-use-the-go-command) run `go` tool from this repository.